rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 - What columns represent timestamps?
 How are they formatted?
 - Are there columns in the file that are not reflected in the database table?
 If so,  the database table must be updated!

 `LNDB` knows what type of file it has to deal with since all files are `Campbell Scientific`.
 The other manufacturers each have their own conventions.

 So the `Python` job had to adapt its database importer to the conventions of each type of logger.

-It also tracked which files have been imported & which have not in the "metadata" database.
+It also tracked which files have been imported & which have not in the "metadata" database" which is linked to the web application, so this import status was "viewable" by the team.

 > [`IEA Task 43`](https://github.com/IEA-Task-43/digital_wra_data_standard) is worth a mention here.
 This valiant cross-organisational team is pushing to standardise data exchange to help relieve this particular burden.

+How about importing multiple files at the same time?
+The team used a "Task Queue" ...

+> A task queue works like a restaurant.
+The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

+... to queue import jobs and process these jobs using as many workers as available.

 Finally, the importer also handled files uploaded directly to the file server.
 To do so the team would have to ...